 If your appeal is successful, you will be sent a notification stating that the original visa decision has been reversed; the next step to take is getting your visa, and all your documents will then be returned to you.

-You will also be given the Preclearance Letter of Approval which will be needed by the immigration authorities at the border control and also for access into Ireland for Immigration Registration to extend your permission to remain.
+You will also be given the Preclearance Letter of Approval which will be needed by the local immigration office, authorities at the border control and also for access into Ireland for Immigration Registration to extend your permission to remain.
 However, this is only valid for 6 months, and if it is not used at the border control, you would have to restart the application process and submit a new application.

 How Can Total Law Help?

 Total Law’s excellent immigration lawyers are highly knowledgeable about the intricacies of Irish visa processes.
 We provide immigration services, advice, and support to make your application process seamless.

 Total Law’s expert immigration lawyers will help you determine if you meet the eligibility criteria, help you gather the supporting documents, guide you through the interview process and likely questions you may face so that you are confident during the process, and will help you file an appeal should your visa be denied.

 Total Law is on hand 24/7 to help you out.
 You can contact us today at +1 844 290 6312 or use the online contact form to get in touch.